-Valentine’s Day is coming up soon (February 14) and if you’d rather not buy flowers that will wilt and die in a few days, try cultivating a little romance by giving packets of seeds with a special meaning.
-Love will blossom along with these ten flowers that have these romantic names …
+Valentine’s Day is coming up soon (February 14), and if you’d rather not buy flowers that will wilt and die in a few days, try cultivating a little romance by giving packets of seeds with a special meaning.
+Love will blossom along with these 10 flowers with such romantic names …

 Get passionate about gardening and plant the seeds of love this Valentine’s Day!